-During a pelvic exam, your doctor visually and manually assesses your reproductive organs.
-A pelvic exam usually is done as part of a woman's regular checkup, or your doctor may recommend a pelvic exam if you're having symptoms such as unusual vaginal discharge or pelvic pain.
+During a pelvic exam, a doctor visually and manually assesses a woman's reproductive organs.
+You might have a pelvic exam as part of your regular checkup, or your doctor may recommend a pelvic exam if you have symptoms such as unusual vaginal discharge or pelvic pain.

-A pelvic exam is a relatively short procedure.
-In the course of a pelvic exam, your doctor checks your vulva, vagina, cervix, uterus, rectum and pelvis, including your ovaries, for masses, growths or other abnormalities.
+A pelvic exam is a relatively short procedure, during which your doctor checks your vulva, vagina, cervix, uterus, rectum and pelvis, including your ovaries, for masses, growths or other abnormalities.
 A Pap test, which screens for cervical cancer, may be performed during a pelvic exam.

 You may need a pelvic exam: